-- Tongue is seen when the bottom lip is pulled down
+- The tongue is seen when the bottom lip is pulled down

 - Ears wiggle

-- There is circular movement of the jaw rather than rapid chin movement
+- There is a circular movement of the jaw rather than rapid chin movement

 - Cheeks are rounded

-- You do not hear clicking or smacking noises
+- You do not hear a clicking or smacking noises

 - You can hear swallowing